Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LE GRAND DÉRANGEMENT

 No group of Acadians who came to Louisiana suffered as much as these folks to get to the promised land.
 The Britannia (sometimes spelled Britania) left Port Tobacco, Maryland, for New Orleans on 5 January 1769, with seven Acadian families aboard.
 Also on the ship were eight Catholic German families who, for reasons of their own, no longer wanted to live in a British colony.
 The crew of the Britannia sighted the coast of Louisiana on February 21, but the captain of the ship, either through bad luck or incompetence, missed the mouth of the Mississippi because of heavy fog.
 Strong winds drove the ship westward, and a few days later the Britannia ran onto the Texas coast at Espiritu Santo Bay.
 The crew went ashore and located a Spanish officer, who suspected them of being spies or smugglers.
 Instead of giving them food and fresh water, he arrested them and ordered his men to escort everyone on the ship to the interior post of La Bahía.
 The passengers and crew of the Britannia remained at La Bahía for six long months, waiting for the Spanish authorities to decide their fate.
 While at La Bahía, they were forced to work as semi-slaves around the presidio and on nearby ranches.
 Finally, in early September, a Spanish officer arrived at the presidio with instructions for the commandant there to send the captives overland to Natchitoches in central Louisiana.
 They could not return to the abandoned Britannia because the Spanish and the coastal Indians had stripped the vessel so thoroughly it was no longer seaworthy.
 On September 11, the Acadians joined the other passengers and the English crew on the 420-mile trek to Natchitoches, which they did not reach until late October.
-Louisiana Governor O'Reilly, meanwhile, had decided that the Acadian families in the group would settle at Natchitoches because of their familiarity with the growing of rye and wheat.
+Louisiana's Spanish Governor Alejandro O'Reilly, meanwhile, had decided that the Acadian families in the group would settle at Natchitoches because of their familiarity with the growing of rye and wheat.
 Natchitoches settlers welcomed the newcomers and supplied them with food, tools, and animals.
 The German families were told that they could continue on to New Orleans via the Red and Mississippi rivers, pick up supplies, and then settle at St.-Gabriel d'Iberville on the Mississippi.
 The Germans accompanied the English crew to New Orleans and arrived there on November 9.
 Most of the Acadians, meanwhile, refused to remain at Natchitoches, which was too far away from their compatriots to the south.
-They, too, left the Red River valley and joined their relatives in the established Acadian communities at St.-Gabriel and Opelousas.
+They, too, left the Red River valley and joined their relatives on the Acadian Coast and at Opelousas.

 LOUISIANA: WESTERN SETTLEMENTS